Start9Labs/documentation/site/source/user-manual/ssh.rst

           cat ~/.ssh/id_ed25519.pub

-    Copy the whole resulting line that looks similar to:
+     Then copy the whole resulting line that looks similar to:

       .. code-block:: bash